ktzevani/myspinbot/docs/README.md

 # 🧭 MySpinBot Documentation Index

-> *"Objectiveness is overrated!
-Let's ditch it responsibly."*
+> *"Objectiveness is overrated, ditching it responsibly."*
 > — MySpinBot Project Motto

 Welcome to the **MySpinBot** documentation hub.